pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 **Listing of wallpapers**

 The wallpaper listing contains the wallpapers themselves plus additional information about the listing as a whole.
-To get an idea how a wallpaper listing would look like, we need to visit the [Reddit API documentation](https://www.reddit.com/dev/api/) to get a feel how the information is structured.
-By reading it, we can infer that we can use the <code> before </code> and <code> after </code> to paginate through the results.
-So
+To get an idea how a wallpaper listing would look like, we need to visit the [Reddit API documentation](https://www.reddit.com/dev/api/) to get a feel for how the information is structured.
+By reading it, we can infer that we can use the <code>before</code> and <code>after</code> to paginate through the results.

 Therefore, the listing will contain

 - An array of wallpapers
-- An attribute denoting pagination/what part of the total collection is being viewed (<code> after </code>)
+- An attribute denoting pagination/what part of the total collection is being viewed (<code>after</code>)

 ```typescript